phrase/phraseapp-go/README.md

 More [query options](https://developers.phrase.com/api/#translations)

-For a more complete example the wiki contains an example how to [upload files as translations](https://github.com/phrase/phraseapp-go/wiki/Sync-local-files-to-PhraseApp) to PhraseApp.
+For a more complete example the wiki contains an example how to [upload files as translations](https://github.com/phrase/phraseapp-go/wiki/Sync-local-files-to-PhraseApp) to Phrase.

 ## Contributing